CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Evaluation

-The metrics based on ground truths do not help decide the proper sources for the misuse-originating data-flow analysis of real-world apps because we do not have the ground truths for real-world apps given the absence of source code.
+The metrics based on ground truths of CryptoAPI-Bench do not help decide the proper sources for the misuse-originating data-flow analysis of real-world apps because we have no ground truths for real-world apps, given the absence of source code.
 We propose a voting mechanism to estimate the \emph{expected true positives}.
-The principle is, among all the misuses detected by the detectors (i.e., positives), we determine a misuse to be an expected true positive only if $>$50\% of detectors capable of dealing with the related vulnerability type report it as a misuse.
+The principle is, among all the misuses detected by the detectors (i.e., positives), we determine a misuse to be an expected true positive only if $>$50\% of detectors capable of dealing with the corresponding vulnerability type report it as a misuse.
 Then, the precision of the detector chain is decided by its detection results against the expected true positives.
 The voting leads to a fair metric for estimating the true positives without human aid, assuming that each detector in the detector chain is independent.
+Relying on this voting mechanism, we evaluate the 15 popular real-world apps in S2 (their names listed in Table~\ref{tab:real-world-findings}) to derive the expected true positives and demonstrate the effect of augmenting the detector chain.
+We found that the precision of the detector chain (\textsf{CG}+\textsf{CC}+\textsf{BS}) decided by voting increases from 77.6\% to 78.7\% compared with the case that only \textsf{CG} and \textsf{CC} are in the detector chain.
+Moreover, the expected true positives derived by the three-detector chain are confirmed manually and used in the evaluation of RQ3.